Johnny-Morgan/hike-logger/README.md

     3. View all the hikes I have completed in a table that I can sort based on the hike length or time to complete.
     4. Search the table of hikes so I can filter the hikes based on the search terms.
-    5. View each hike on a seperate page which shows all the information on the hike.
+    5. View each hike on a separate page which shows all the information on the hike.
     6. Update the information of a hike I have added to the website.
     7. Delete a hike that I have added.
     8. View statistics about my hikes such as the total amount of hikes I have completed and the average length of all my hikes.